iamirmasoud/statistics_concepts/README.md

 	At this point your command line should look something like: `(stats_env) <User>:statistics_concepts <user>$`.
 The `(stats_env)` indicates that your environment has been activated, and you can proceed with further package installations.

 3. Before you can experiment with the code, you'll have to make sure that you have all the libraries and dependencies required to support this project.
-You will mainly need Python3.7+ and PySpark.
 You can install dependencies using:
 ```
 pip install -r requirements.txt
 ```